aluque/bolos/README.rst

 The code was developed by `Alejandro Luque <http://www.iaa.es/~aluque>`_ at the `Instituto de Astrofísica de Andalucía <http://www.iaa.es>`_ (IAA), `CSIC <http://www.csic.es>`_ and is licensed under the `LGPLv2 License`_.
 Packages can be downloaded from the project `homepage`_ on PyPI.
-This is a development made by `Lionel Cheng <https://www.linkedin.com/in/lionel-cheng-909948105>`_ from 'CERFACS <http://www.cerfacs.fr>'_, a PhD student working in plasma assisted combustion.
+This is a development made by `Lionel Cheng <https://www.linkedin.com/in/lionel-cheng-909948105>`_ from `CERFACS <http://www.cerfacs.fr>`_, a PhD student working in plasma assisted combustion.
 The
 `source code`_ can be obtained from
 GitHub, which also hosts the `bug tracker`_.
-The `documentation`_  can be read on a pdf file in the docs.
+The `documentation`_  can be read on ReadTheDocs.

 .. _LGPLv2 License: http://www.gnu.org/licenses/lgpl-2.0.html